 25% of American parents with children under 18 say COVID-19 has made them realize estate planning should be a priority for them.
 That’s roughly 16 million parents of kids under 18.

 Despite juggling a million things at home—working, homeschooling, keeping their families afloat—one in four parents has come to the conclusion that creating a will and having life insurance is more important than ever.
+(That often includes deciding between term and whole life insurance, especially for young families.)

-In fact, since COVID-19 began, 10% of surveyed U.S. parents with children under 18 have purchased or increased their life insurance and 8% have made or updated their will.
+Since COVID-19 began, 10% of surveyed U.S. parents with children under 18 have purchased or increased their life insurance and 8% have made or updated their will.

 To us, that indicates that millions of parents have somehow found the time to work on their estate plans in a pretty short time, despite being swamped with Zoom calls and screaming toddlers and struggling to actually savor time with their families.